yifei99/SAL-Cryptopulse/dataset/readme.md

 # Cryptocurrency Dataset for Top 20 Cryptos

 This dataset provides daily market data for the top 20 cryptocurrencies, including price, volume, technical indicators, and sentiment derived from Cointelegraph news.
-It also contains macroeconomic proxy data derived from the top 5 cryptocurrencies.
+It also contains macroeconomic proxy data derived from the 5 cryptocurrencies.

 ## Overview